batuhanBASAK/kahve-duragi-frontend/README.md

-# Kahve Durağım Landing Page
+# Kahve Duragim Landing Page

 This is a landing page frontend project for a pseudo coffee shop Kahve Durağım.